ke-zhang-rd/krystal/docs/source/wheel.rst

 Note also that if you use setuptools instead of distutils, the default action when running python setup.py install is to create a zipped egg file which will not work with cimport for pxd files when you try to use them from a dependent package.
 To prevent this, include zip_safe=False in the arguments to setup().

-Notice there are more details in setuptools `Building Extension Modules <https://setuptools.pypa.io/en/latest/userguide/ext_modules.html>`_ and
+Notice there are more details in setuptools `Building Extension Modules <https://setuptools.pypa.io/en/latest/userguide/ext_modules.html>`_ and python official document by using distutils https://docs.python.org/3/extending/building.html setuptools are the successor of distutils and almost sharing 90%API and features.

 How does wheel join your packaging distribution
 -----------------------------------------------